github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-python.rst

    where bin.getLeft() instanceof Name and bin.getRight() instanceof Num select bin

-➤ `See this in the query console on LGTM.com <https://lgtm.com/query/669950026/>`__.
-Many projects include examples of this pattern.
+Many codebases include examples of this pattern.

 Variable
 ^^^^^^^^